We’re a local credit union looking to make your life easier with smart financial solutions, personalized service, and local expertise.

 This will depend on whether or not the payee accepts electronic payments.
 When setting up your payment and the payment amount is entered, Bill Payment automatically displays the earliest date the biller will receive the payment.
 You can accept this date or change it.
 If there is not sufficient time to submit the payment to your payee by the due date, an alternative method may need to be arranged.

 If you have an OnPoint Interest or eChecking account, Online Bill Payment service is absolutely free!
-For all other checking accounts, the first 90 days are free.
-After that $3.95 will automatically be deducted from your account on the 5th of each month or the next business day following the 5th.
+If you have an OnPoint Basic Checking account the first 90 days are free.
+After that the fee will automatically be deducted from your account on the 5th of each month or the next business day following the 5th.
+If you have an Access Account the Bill Pay fee is included in the monthly service fee.
+Click here for our current Fee Schedule for the Bill Payment fee.

 Your email address will be used to notify you when your new eStatements are available to view.